chettrick/stm32cubef4/Projects/STM32F429ZI-Nucleo/Examples/BSP/readme.txt

  - This Demo runs on STM32F4xx Devices

- - This example has been tested with STMicroelectronics STM32F4xx_Nucleo_144 rev B (MB1137) and can be easily tailored to any other supported device and development board.
+ - This example has been tested with STMicroelectronics NUCLEO-F429ZI  Rev.B boards and can be easily tailored to any other supported device and development board.

  - STM32F4xx_Nucleo_144 Set-up
    - Connect the Adafruit 1.8" TFT shield (https://www.adafruit.com/products/802)
-   - Make sure the SB165 is closed and the SB146 is opened on the STM32F4xx_Nucleo_144 board rev B
+   - Make sure the SB165 is closed and the SB146 is opened on the NUCLEO-F429ZI  Rev.B board

 @par How to use it ?